General Power of Attorney for the Registry of Transparency and Final Beneficiaries in Costa Rica

 To solve this, the only option is to delegate the filing to someone who does have a BCCR digital signature.
 But delegating business management raises legitimate questions about asset protection: What protections does my property have?
 Who can decide about my assets?

 When a third party is going to file your RTBF declaration, the National Registry requires a General Power of Attorney registered before a notary public.
 The old Special Powers, more limited and temporary, are no longer accepted for these procedures.
+The Costa Rican Bar Association challenged this restriction, but the Constitutional Court rejected the appeal in August 2025, definitively confirming the prohibition.
 Any person of legal age with a BCCR digital signature can be appointed as attorney-in-fact.

 The General Power of Attorney, by definition, is the broadest notarial instrument in Costa Rica — it authorizes the attorney-in-fact to act in practically all matters of the principal.
 This is where many investors’ concerns arise: “Am I giving someone the authority to sell my property without my being able to intervene?”